atrauzzi/protoculture-dotnet-postgres/README.md

 ### How does it work?

-Nothing too magical, postgres binaries for each supported platform are statically distributed with this package.
+Nothing too magical, postgres binaries for each supported platform are distributed with this package.
 A thin layer of C# code provides a bridge for configuration, conventions and process lifecycle.

 ### Inspiration